-12.17 New developments have the capacity to create environmental pollution impacts that need to be considered during the design and construction process to ensure that these are avoided or minimised as far as possible.
+17.17 New developments have the capacity to create environmental pollution impacts that need to be considered during the design and construction process to ensure that these are avoided or minimised as far as possible.
 Typical impacts can include air pollution, noise, water pollution and light pollution.
 Contaminated land is also an issue that will need to be investigated.
+Further guidance on requirements in relation to Demolition Method Statements and Construction Management Plans are provided in Appendix 4.